squawell/inspec/docs/matchers.md

 # InSpec Matchers Reference

-Inspec uses matchers to help compare resource values to expectations.
+InSpec uses matchers to help compare resource values to expectations.
 The following matchers are available:

 * `be`